 Simple English definitions for legal terms

-Read a random definition: domiciliary parent
+Read a random definition: board of trustees

 The General Agreement on Tariffs and Trade (GATT) is a big agreement between many countries that helps them trade with each other.
 It makes it easier for countries to sell things to each other by lowering taxes on imports and making sure everyone has the same opportunities to sell their products.
 Over 130 countries have agreed to follow these rules.